jyleong/GameVesters/README.md

 ## 1.1 New user creation

 - Create a new user with any valid email.
-- Activate account by email verification.
+- Activate an account by email verification.
 - Password reset feature is functional.
 - New user will be given 100,000 rubies when they first log in.
 Additional rubies can be gained from daily login.